Borlay/Borlay.Protocol/README.md

 // Check if elapsed time is less than one second.
 Assert.IsTrue(watch.ElapsedMilliseconds < 1000, $"Elapsed time is more than one second.
 Elapsed time in milliseconds:{watch.ElapsedMilliseconds}");

+// Since we created both server and client from same ProtocolHost, they have same controllers that we can call.
-// Create channel for interface and call method from server to client. var clientSideCalculator = clientSession.CreateChannel<IAddMethod>();
+// Create channel of IAddMethod interface on server side and call method from server to client. var clientSideCalculator = clientSession.CreateChannel<IAddMethod>();
 var clientResult = await clientSideCalculator.AddAsync(10, 10);
 Assert.AreEqual(20, clientResult.Result);